Ernest Willows: Aviation career

 Willows with his father, mother, and sister Doris May in c.
 1899.

 Willows, however, had different plans for his career.
 He built his first airship, the Willows No. 1, in 1905 when he was 19.
 It was first flown from East Moors, Cardiff on 5 August 1905, the flight lasting 85 minutes.
 This was soon followed by an improved Willows No. 2, in which he landed outside Cardiff City Hall on 4 June 1910.
 No. 2 was re-built as No. 3 which he named the City of Cardiff before he flew it from London to Paris in 1910.
 This was the first airship crossing of the English Channel at night and the first from England to France.
 The journey was not without incident, including dropping the maps over the side during the night, and problems with the envelope caused the airship to land at Corbehem near Douai at two o'clock in the morning.
 With the help of the local French aviator Louis Breguet the airship was repaired and arrived at Paris on 28 December 1910.
 He celebrated New Year's Eve with a flight around the Eiffel Tower.

 Willows moved to Birmingham to build his next airship, the Willows No. 4.
 First flown in 1912, it was sold to the Admiralty for £1,050 and it became His Majesty's Naval Airship No. 2.

 With the money from the Navy, Willows established a spherical gas balloon school at Welsh Harp, Hendon near London.
 Although, this did not stop him building Willows No. 5 in 1913.
 This airship was a four-seater designed to give joy rides over London.

 Death

 During the first World War, Willows built kite or barrage balloons in Cardiff.
 After the war, he continued with ballooning.

 On 3 August 1926, he died in a balloon accident at Hoo Park, Kempston, Bedford.
+At a sports and flower show at the park, Willows was providing ascents on a balloon tethered to the ground by a rope.
+According to a report, the basket carrying Willows and two couples came loose and "crashed to earth from a height of 60 ft."
 Willows was killed instantly, along with a passenger.
 Three other passengers died later that day either in hospital or on their way, making five deaths in all.